shroglck/open-pi-zero/README.md

 # open-pi-zero

-This repo implements the [pi0](https://www.physicalintelligence.company/download/pi0.pdf) model from Physical Intelligence.
+This repo implements the [pi0](https://www.physicalintelligence.company/download/pi0.pdf) model from Physical Intelligence (Pi).

 The model adopts a MoE-like architecture, and uses a pre-trained 3B PaliGemma VLM (2.291B to be fine-tuned) and a new set of action expert parameters (0.315B).
-Bi-directional block-wise causal masking is used such that VLM block attends to itself, proprioception (sharing weights with action) attends to itself and VLM, and action attends to all.
+Block-wise causal masking is used such that VLM block attends to itself, proprioception (sharing weights with action) attends to itself and VLM, and action attends to all; each block is fully bidirectional within.
 The model is trained with flow matching loss on the output of action expert.

+If you find a bug or think I may have misunderstood part of the architecture based on the paper, please raise an issue or email me.

 ## Installation
-Clone this repository.
+Clone this repository at your directory.
 If running Simpler eval, clone my [fork](https://github.com/allenzren/SimplerEnv) (addded proprio support) to the same directory
 ```console
 git clone https://github.com/allenzren/SimplerEnv --recurse-submodules  # Simpler and ManiSkill2_real2sim submodule
 ```

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/) and run `uv sync`.
 Or `pip install -e .` instead of using uv.

-Set environment variables `VLA_DATA_DIR`, `VLA_LOG_DIR', and `VLA_WANDB_ENTITY` by running `source script/set_path.sh`
+Set environment variables `VLA_DATA_DIR`, `VLA_LOG_DIR`, and `VLA_WANDB_ENTITY` by running `source scripts/set_path.sh`

 Download PaliGemma weights at `TRANSFORMERS_CACHE`
 ```console